hiago-balbino/hex-architecture-template/README.md

 # Hexagonal Architecture Template
-This is a project template using Hexagonal Architecture in Go.
+This is an API project template using Hexagonal Architecture in Go.

 ### What is the concept?